Architecture

 2. The Gateway

-• The gateway.ts Typescript file sets up a simple HTTP server to handle requests for data from other rollups.
-It uses a “Rollup” as a parameter (explained below).
+• The gateway.ts (opens in a new tab) Typescript file sets up a simple HTTP server to handle requests for data from other rollups.
+It uses a Rollup instance as a parameter (explained below).

 • The gateway connects to the necessary rollup to gather data, create proofs, and send them back to the client, so users don’t have to interact directly with the rollups.